Delt06/raymarching-playground/README.md

 # Raymarching Playground

-A collection of shaders implemented with raymarching.
+A collection of Unity shaders implemented with raymarching.

 The shaders are compatible with Universal Render Pipeline.